kznhq/Heart-Disease-Prediction/README.md

 The [Cleveland](https://archive.ics.uci.edu/dataset/45/heart+disease) dataset from University of Chicago - Irvine was by far the most popular dataset used in papers, so this is the one I chose to use.
 It was used by two papers in IEEE and two other papers as well.

-Some other notable datasets include:
+Some other notable datasets that were used in these papers include:

 - [Statlog](https://archive.ics.uci.edu/dataset/145/statlog+heart) which is also from UCI